IE-555/final-project-dshinde99/README.md

 ## 8. Create function for genre

-* Defines a function to_1D that flattens a pandas Series of lists into a 1-dimensional Series.
+* Defines a function to convert a Series of lists into a 1D Series.
-* Applies the function to the 'art_genre_data' column in track_data and counts the occurrences of each genre.
+* Counts the occurrences of each genre in the art_genre_data column of track_data.
-* Displays the top 20 genres based on the count of tracks associated with them.
+* Displays the top 20 genres and their frequencies.

 ```
 def to_1D(series):